 The Unique South Dakota Rest Stop That's So Worth Pulling Over For

-No matter where your travels take you, you are guaranteed to find a rest stop or two along the way!
-When it comes to beautiful, one-of-a-kind rest stops, however, that can only be found at this unique SoDak stop that is so worth pulling over for:
+No matter where your travels take you, you are guaranteed to find a rest stop or two along the way; however, you’re unlikely to find a rest stop like one specific Chamberlain rest area!
+When it comes to beautiful, one-of-a-kind rest stops, the Chamberlain rest stop is one unique SoDak stop that is so worth pulling over for.

 Want to know more about the I-90 Lewis and Clark Interpretive and Keelboat Center?
 Check out the Lewis and Clark Trail website.
 You can also call the center at (605) 734-4562.
 So, did you know about this Chamberlain Rest Area?
 Ever been?
 If so, what’d you think?
 Know of another unique rest stop in South Dakota?
 Tell us!